Wren6991/Ship-Sandbox/README.md

 - <a href="https://www.wxwidgets.org/">WxWidgets</a> (cross-platform GUI library) (on Windows, has to be built with statically-linked CRT libraries)
 - <a href="http://openil.sourceforge.net/">DevIL</a> (cross-platform image library) (on Windows, has to be built with statically-linked CRT libraries)
 -- I've actually built my own DevIL, as the DevIL DLL's come only with a dynamically-linked CRT
+- <a href="https://www.sfml-dev.org/index.php">SFML</a> (cross-platform multimedia library) (on Windows, has to be built with statically-linked CRT libraries)
+-- I've actually built my own SFML, as there are no SFML releases for Visual Studio 2017
 - <a href="https://github.com/kazuho/picojson">picojson</a> (header-only JSON parser and serializer) The top of the main CMakeFiles.txt contains a section with hardcoded paths to these three libraries; you'll have to edit your CMakeFiles to match your environment.